stefanocoretta/panman/MANUAL.md

 Before writing your own, have a look at KDE’s [repository of syntax definitions](https://github.com/KDE/syntax-highlighting/tree/master/data/syntax).

+If you receive an error that pandoc “Could not read highlighting theme”, check that the JSON file is encoded with UTF-8 and has no Byte-Order Mark (BOM).

 To disable highlighting, use the `--no-highlight` option.

 # Custom Styles

-Custom styles can be used in the docx and ICML formats.
+Custom styles can be used in the docx, odt and ICML formats.

 ## Output

-By default, pandoc’s docx and ICML output applies a predefined set of styles for blocks such as paragraphs and block quotes, and uses largely default formatting (italics, bold) for inlines.
-This will work for most purposes, especially alongside a `reference.docx` file.
+By default, pandoc’s odt, docx and ICML output applies a predefined set of styles for blocks such as paragraphs and block quotes, and uses largely default formatting (italics, bold) for inlines.
+This will work for most purposes, especially alongside a [reference doc](#option--reference-doc) file.
 However, if you need to apply your own styles to blocks, or match a preexisting set of styles, pandoc allows you to define custom styles for blocks and text using `div`s and `span`s, respectively.

-If you define a `div` or `span` with the attribute `custom-style`, pandoc will apply your specified style to the contained elements (with the exception of elements whose function depends on a style, like headings, code blocks, block quotes, or links).
+If you define a Div, Span, or Table with the attribute `custom-style`, pandoc will apply your specified style to the contained elements (with the exception of elements whose function depends on a style, like headings, code blocks, block quotes, or links).
 So, for example, using